SJTUJohnClass/Minivim/README.md

 #### <a id = "4.2.6"> Path and relative path </a>

 Remember we call `minivim [options] <filename>` to use minivim and the file we open is under the directory of your minivim executable.
-Now you are asked to support using path and relative path to open the file.
+Now you are asked to support using path and relative path to open the file, like `./minivim ../testcase.txt`

 ### <a id = "4.3"> Conventions </a>